AER Final Decision supports blending renewable gas into the South Australian gas supply

 The AER has also supported our Vulnerable Customer Assistance Program (VCAP), which will provide our customers in vulnerable situations with tailored services as well as providing additional financial and customer service support.

 AGN will invest approximately $513 million across the South Australian network over the next five years – including replacing all cast iron mains by 2026.
 This represents an important safety milestone for our customers and for our business.
-Our mains replacement program has the additional benefit of ensuring that the South Australian gas distribution network is capable of delivering a 100% carbon-free hydrogen gas supply into the future.
+Our mains replacement program has the additional benefit of ensuring that the South Australian gas distribution network is capable of delivering a 100% renewable gas supply into the future.

 The AER Final Decision supports the continued strong growth in gas connections in South Australia, with over 40,000 new connections to the gas network planned over the next five year period.